browserengineering/book/book/scheduling-and-threading.md

 =====================

 Scripts are not just just for tasks unrelated to rendering.
-In fact, many scripts tasks are there to update rendering state in the DOM after a state change of the application (perhaps caused by an input event, or new information downloaded from the server).
+In fact, many script tasks are there to update rendering state in the DOM after a state change of the application (perhaps caused by an input event, or new information downloaded from the server).
 To facilitate this, browsers have the `requestAnimationFrame` JavaScript API.
 It's used like this: